Group 5 (motorsport): 2nd Generation Group 5 - "Sports Cars" (1970 to 1971)

 For the 1970 season, the FIA applied the Group 5 classification to the Sports Car class which had previously been known as Group 4 Sports Cars.
 The minimum production requirement remained at 25 and the engine capacity maximum at 5 litres as had applied in the superseded Group 4.

 Group 5 Sports Cars contested the FIA's International Championship for Makes in 1970 & 1971, alongside the 3 litre Group 6 Prototype Sports Cars.

 During 1970 the FIA decided to replace the existing Group 5 Sports Car category when the rules expired at the end of the 1971 season, so the big 917s and 512s would have to be retired at the end of that year.
-Surprisingly, Ferrari decided to give up any official effort with the 512 in order to prepare for the new 1972 season regulations.
+Surprisingly, Ferrari, which in late 1970 had updated the 512S to 512M spec similar to the 917K, decided to give up any official effort with the 512 in the 1971 International Championship for Makes in order to prepare a 3-litre Ferrari 312PB for the new 1972 season regulations.
 But many 512s were still raced by private teams, most of them converted to M specification.
 As a result of the rule change, sports car racing popularity suffered and did not recover until the following decade, with the advent of Group C which incidentally were forced out of competition in favour of the 3.5 atmo engine formula, reminiscent of events nineteen years previous.